-> The Society of Professional Journalists' Sigma Delta Chi Awards recognize the best in professional journalism in categories covering print, radio, television, newsletters, art/graphics, online and research.
+The Society of Professional Journalists' Sigma Delta Chi Awards recognize the best in professional journalism in categories covering print, radio, television, newsletters, art/graphics, online and research, plus seven Spanish-language awards (new in 2022).
 Open to any work published or broadcast by a U.S. or international media outlet.
 Freelance work is eligible.

-> Society for Neuroscience Science Journalism Student Award
+Society for Neuroscience Science Journalism Student Award

 The Science Journalism Student Award enables students pursuing a science or medical journalism degree to attend the SfN annual meeting.
 Recipients get complimentary meeting registration, four nights’ lodging and $750 to help defray the expenses of attending the meeting.
 Additionally, recipients are assigned a mentor who is an experienced professional journalist covering the annual meeting.

 Deadline: Jun 1, 2020